-Senate Committee Substitute for House Committee Substitute for House Bill No. 1296 and the other measures I am vetoing today would add to the more than 260 sales tax exemptions and tax credits that litter Missouri's tax code without requiring the creation of a single new job.
+Conference Committee Substitute for House Committee Substitute for Senate Substitute for Senate Bill No. 860 and the other measures I am vetoing today would add to the more than 260 sales tax exemptions and tax credits that litter Missouri's tax code without requiring the creation of a single new job.
 The continued erosion of the tax base through such individualized exemptions and credits violates well-established principles of sound tax policy calling for a broad tax base so that tax rates can remain low.
-The General Assembly has ignored repeated calls to reduce these costly and inefficient carve-outs and has instead rushed through many more, leaving Missouri families to pick up the tab for education and vital public services.
+The General Assembly has ignored repeated calls to reduce these costly and inefficient carve-outs and has instead rushed through many more, leaving Missouri families to pick up the tab for education and other vital public services.